LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Introduction

-Large language models (LLMs) offer a new paradigm for tackling this challenge.
-With their ability to interpret text, LLMs present an opportunity for zero-shot preference modeling, where a decision-maker's goals can be understood directly from a verbal description without the need for expressing pairwise preferences.
-While recent research has begun integrating LLMs into preference learning, they are typically used as components within larger systems---for instance, to guide questioning \citep{Lawless2023IWantItThatWay, Austin2024PEBOL}, extract preferences from reviews \citep{Bang2025PURE}, or simulate user behavior \citep{Okeukwu2025Community, Zhang2025UR4Rec}.
-However, the question is understudied of how to best leverage the power of LLMs to accelerate human selections over large collection of items.
+Large language models (LLMs) open a new path here.
+With their ability to interpret text, LLMs enable zero-shot preference modeling, where a decision-maker's goals can be understood directly from a verbal description without expressing pairwise preferences.
+While recent research has begun integrating LLMs into preference learning, they are typically used as components within larger systems---to guide questioning~\cite{Lawless2023IWantItThatWay,Austin2024PEBOL}, extract preferences from reviews~\cite{Bang2025PURE}, or simulate user behavior~\cite{Okeukwu2025Community,Zhang2025UR4Rec}.
+However, how to best use LLMs to accelerate human selections over a large collection of items remains understudied.